 A Ghost Hunter’s Handbook (1980)

-It's all here - all that you need to know to become a professional ghost hunter: how to find a ghost, what to do when you are face to face with a ghost, how to unmask a fraud and even how to make a ghost trap!
+The young person's guide for to becoming a professional ghost hunter: how to find a ghost, what to do when you are face to face with a ghost, how to unmask a fraud and even how to make a ghost trap!
 For the first time Peter Underwood lets you into all the secrets that have made him the world's top ghost hunter.

 There is an inescapable link between ghosts and historic houses.
 One has only to think of the gothic towers, the battlements, the ivy-covered ruined abbeys where bats emerge to flit low and dusk between the remains of crumbling stone arches.